al6x/vos/readme.md

 # Vos - Virtual Operating System

-Small abstraction over local/remote Operating System, mainly it should be used in conjunction with the [Virtual File System][vos] tool.
-Kind of like of the Capistrano but without extra stuff and more universal, not forcing You to follow 'The Rails Way'.
+Small abstraction over Operating System, mainly it should be used in conjunction with [Virtual File System][vos] tool.
+Kind of
+Capistrano but without extra stuff and more universal, not forcing You to follow 'The Rails Way'.

 Currently, there are following implementations available: